Outdated or Unsupported Browser Detected

 Employees have the right to file a wage claim if there is a dispute with the employer about the amount of wages owed, or if the employer fails to pay wages earned on the regularly scheduled payday.

-Learn more about work permits for minor workers and where permit offices are located.
+Learn more about work permits for minor workers.

 Hours of Work and Overtime